 Our internal institutional investments-and, in particular, our Laboratory Directed Research and Development (LDRD) Program-support the exploration of new ideas that anticipate the future needs of our national security missions.
-The FY 2019 LLNL Investment Strategy for Science and Technology outlines the priorities for this year's LDRD program investments and also informs decisions on other institutional investments including facilities and scientific equipment.
+The 2020 LLNL Investment Strategy for Science and Technology outlines the priorities for this year's LDRD program investments and also informs decisions on other institutional investments including facilities and scientific equipment.
 The strategy describes science and technology challenges from a mission perspective, and looks ahead to where pushing the boundaries of new science, technology, and innovation could lead.
-Our objective is to invest to sustain a vibrant set of scientific and engineering capabilities, meet long-term mission needs, and provide agility to respond to asyet-unknown challenges.
+Our objective is to invest to sustain a vibrant set of scientific and engineering capabilities, meet long-term mission needs, and provide agility to respond to as-yetunknown challenges.
 I'd like to highlight three items in our investment approach this year.
-First, we have a new Director's Initiative in Cognitive Simulation, second, a new pilot component of the LDRD program targeting "disruptive research," and third, enhanced attention to the field of quantum information science.
+First, we are continuing the pilot component of the LDRD program targeting "disruptive research"; second, we are paying enhanced attention to the White House-identified technologies of the future; and third, we have added quantum science and technology as a mission research challenge section.